ogenyi1111/ai-devops-tasks/task-9.md

     environment:
       POSTGRES_PASSWORD: password  # Added colon for consistency

-# Explanation of fixes:
-# 1. Added missing colon after 'ports' in app service
-# 2. Changed POSTGRES_PASSWORD=password to POSTGRES_PASSWORD: password
-#    (both syntaxes work, but using : is more consistent with YAML style)
+The changes made:
+Added the missing colon after ports in the app service Fixed the indentation to be consistent throughout Added a colon after POSTGRES_PASSWORD for better YAML syntax (though both with and without colon would work for environment variables)
+This is a valid docker-compose.yml file that defines three services:
+A web server using nginx on port 80
+An application service that builds from the current directory and runs on port 3000 A PostgreSQL database with a password set